samuele-mattiuzzo/timed-routines/README.md

-# timed-routines
+# Ten Minutes routine for Metolious Rock rings - with timer

-Timed Routines web app used for repetition based training
+Timed routine web app used for repetition based training on Metolious' Rock Rings